TheBlueSavior/Fallen-Barrier/README.md

 # Fallen-Barrier
-A danmaku themed enemy mod that's compatible with Project Malice
+A danmaku themed enemy mod that's meant to be compatible with almost anything, even other monster mods.